mizdra/repro-vscode-extension-hang/README.md

 4. In the new VS Code window that opens, run `F1 > Hello World` command.

 ## Expected behavior
 The extension activates without hanging.
-Information message "Hello World from your extension!" is shown.
+Information message "Hello World!" is shown.

 ## Actual behavior
 The extension activation hangs indefinitely.
 Information message is never shown.